TITLE: Financial Aid Coordinator

-Ability to interpret and explain complex regulations and policies to a diverse audience, bothy in one-on-one sessions and group presentations.
+Ability to interpret and explain complex regulations and policies to a diverse audience, both in one-on-one sessions and group presentations.

-Ability to diffuse difficult, angry, or emotional situations with students and/or parents.
+Ability to defuse difficult, angry, or emotional situations with students and/or parents.

 Ability to prioritize and manage a significant case load.